 People believed that Mead was well educated and said he was quite the linguist.
 He was always clean, tidy, and very courteous.

 Mead occasionally worked for local farmers.
 They said he termed himself the “gentleman bum.”
-Mead would accept a meal, providing he worked for it, but he always refused to sleep in a bed.
+Mead would accept a meal, provided he worked for it, but he always refused to sleep in a bed.
 Often in the spring, he journeyed to New Jersey, where he worked on vegetable farms.

 It was not uncommon for Mead to disappear for several days at a time, only to return with a supply of food, coal, and wood.
 He was a regular customer at the Eshleman store in Pequea, where he purchased supplies.